Health Savings Account (HSA) Basics

 Who Can Contribute to the HSA?

 HSA contributions can be made by the employer, employee, or through a shared contribution through both parties.
 A contribution can also be made by a third party on behalf of the employee.
 Employees can also make a one-time transfer from their IRA to their HSA.
-Anyone that is self-employed, a partner or S-Corporation share are not considered employees of a company and cannot receive an employer contribution.
+Anyone self-employed, a partner, or S-Corporation owner is not considered an employee of a company and cannot receive an employer contribution.
 They may open up an HSA, but it would have to be self-funded.